 Net worth = (Total value of all your assets) - (Total value of your debts)

-A word about debts: Not all debts are passed on to your estate after you pass away.
-For example, federal student loans are forgiven when the borrower dies.
+A quick note about debts: Not all debts are passed on to your estate after you pass away.
+For example, government student loans are forgiven when the borrower dies.
 So if you pass away without repaying a federal student loan, your estate will not owe that amount.

-A mortgage loan, however, is another thing.
-Any balance on the mortgage loan must be paid from your estate.
+If you have a mortgage, any balance on the mortgage loan must be paid from your estate.
 When calculating a person’s estate, only those debts that become the estate’s liabilities are taken into account.

 Your estate's assets include everything you own, such as: